dylanlott/how-to-npm/README.md

 `Do one thing and do it well`

-In this example, I’m going to create a library that takes in a crypto toke and returns the asset in USD.
-This is a simple enough task but will touch on enough moving parts that you’ll be able to get a good grasp of unit testing and module development with it.
+In this example, I’m going to create a very simple library that takes in two numbers and adds them.
+The library will be simple enough, but will touch on enough moving parts that you’ll be able to get a good grasp of unit testing and module development with it.

 ## Start your library: `npm init`
 The `init` command will initialize a new library for you.
 To do this, it runs you through a quick set of questions to setup the library.